RickofManc/RickofManc/README.md

 - 👋 Hi, I’m Rick
-- 🌱 Upskilling from +10 years in IT Project roles to Junior Developer / UI Designer
+- 🌱 Combining new developer skills with +10 years in IT project management
 - 💞️ To help make the world and the web more accessible, ethical and beautiful
-- 👀 Currently finishing a diploma in 'Full Stack Web Development' with the Code Institute
+- 👀 Currently looking for my next opportunity
 - 📫 Email rickatherton316@gmail.com